7.6 Mechanisms of early detection and signposting of young people facing health risks

 Hungarian National Focal Point

-The Hungarian National Focal Point (NFP) (Drog Fókuszpont) is the national agency of the European drug information network.
+The Hungarian National Focal Point (NFP) is the national agency of the European Drug Information Network.
 The NFP develops the national drug information system which has to be able to supply objective and reliable data to the professional and political decisions, arrangements and programmes according to the international standards.
-Their activity includes data collection on prevention activities in Hungary, also on 'selective prevention', which means specific sub-populations who is in higher risk than the average, such as young offenders, school drop-outs or students who have learning difficulties.
+Their activity includes data collection on prevention activities in Hungary, and also on 'selective prevention', which means specific sub-populations who are at higher risk than the average, such as young offenders, school drop-outs or students who have learning difficulties.

 Drug Coordination Forums

-According to the 2022 annual report of the Hungarian National Focal Point the Drug Coordination Forums [Kábítószerügyi Egyeztető Fórumok (KEF)] play an important role in the implementation of drug policy and consist of local-level professional consultation work groups that were created by local authorities and local professional collaborations.
-The members of the Drug Coordination Forums are representatives of state, municipal, NGO and church organizations that are active in the management of the drug problem
+The Hungarian National Focal Point the Drug Coordination Forums [Kábítószerügyi Egyeztető Fórumok (KEF)] play an important role in the implementation of drug policy and consist of local-level professional consultation work groups that were created by local authorities and local professional collaborations.

-The forums aimed to tackle the drug problem locally and participate in drug prevention activities, such as interactive educational programmes, and theater performances for young people on drug prevention.

-Currently, there are 135 KEF operating in Hungary, with capital, town, district, small region, county or regional competence.
 The members of the Drug Coordination Forums are representatives of state, municipal, NGO and church organizations that are active in the management of the drug problem.

+The forums aimed to tackle the drug problem locally and participate in drug prevention activities, such as interactive educational programmes, and theatre performances for young people on drug prevention.

+Currently, 135 KEF are operating in Hungary, with capital, town, district, small region, county or regional competence.
+The members of the Drug Coordination Forums are representatives of state, municipal, NGO and church organizations that are active in managing of the drug problem.

 Church-based and civil spheres

 The Blue Point Drug Counselling Centre and Drug Therapy Foundation (Kék Pont Drogkonzultációs Központ és Drogambulancia Alapítvány) has been a public benefit organization since 1997.
-The aim is to prevent, treat and reduce the problems caused by addiction for individual, families and society.
+The aim is to prevent, treat and reduce the problems caused by addiction for individuals, families and society.
 It currently operates two outpatient clinics in Budapest.
-In these two areas, the teams usually consist of social workers, addiction counsellors, doctors, psychologists, sociologists, lawyers and communication specialists as well as volunteers.
+In these two areas, the teams usually consist of social workers, addiction counsellors, doctors, psychologists, sociologists, lawyers, communication specialists, and volunteers.

 Target groups